Wardlow-Labs/Brain-Tumor-Auto-Segmentation-for-Magnetic-Resonance-Imaging/README.md

-*NOTE 1: AN OLDER VERSION OF TENSORFLOW/KERAS WAS USED DURING THIS COURSE.*
-I am currectly re-implementing this project in PyTorch as refactoring the code to the most current stable version of TensorFlow would essentially require rebuilding the entire project anyway.
+*NOTE THAT THIS PROJECT WAS BUILT USING A NOW-DEPRECATED VERSION OF TENSORFLOW/KERAS* A re-implementation is currently in the works! :)